-As a result of the considerable rise in the number of infections and the new virus variants emerging during the final months of 2020, the Greek government announced even more strict measures, including lockdowns, in order to control the spread of the pandemic and ensure public health.
+As a result of the considerable rise in the number of infections and the new virus variants emerging during the final months of 2020, the Greek government announced strict measures, including lockdowns, in order to control the spread of the pandemic and ensure public health.
 These measures, remained in force during the first quarter of 2021.
-However, the commencement of the vaccination programmes as well as the gradual relaxation of the strict containment measures during May are expected to lead in a partial recovery of the domestic demand during the next months of the year.

-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIOD ENDED 31 MARCH 2021
+INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2021